 The priority of acute epiglottitis treatment is airway management by an experienced clinician trained in paediatric airways.

+All patients require review from senior members of the anaesthetic and ENT teams.
 The key aspects of treatment include airway management and antibiotics.

 All children should have the Hib vaccination as part of the usual childhood vaccination programme.
 This has dramatically decreased the incidence of acute epiglottitis.